HotelX Mapping

 supplierCode: codeInSupplierContext

-This feature is useful for controlling not mapped codes, and in case that you use aggregation plugins, all this options will be grouped in the same group and discarded.
+This feature is useful to control those codes which are not not mapped, and in case that you use aggregation plugins, all this options will be grouped in the same group and discarded.

 Modifying data through FTP